Advance in Criminal Justice

-Online Master's in Criminal Justice Program Overview
+Master’s in Criminal Justice Online MS Degree Programs

 Become a leader in public safety with a Master of Science (MS) in Criminal Justice.
-This online degree program gives you the know-how to apply the latest research, leadership strategies and criminological theories for effective decision-making in the U.S. justice system.
+This online degree program gives you the know-how to apply the latest research and criminological theories for effective decision-making in the U.S. justice system.
 Whether you're looking to advance your career in local law enforcement, aiming to work for a federal government agency or want to help set public policy, a master's in criminal justice can help you gain the skills you need to be a leader in today's ever-changing criminal justice field.

-- Criminal justice administration
+• Criminal justice administration

-- Resource planning
+• Resource planning

-- Consensus building
+• Consensus building

 Concentration Options